Aricela/flickr-project-v2/README.md

-# ibm-flickr
+# flickr-project-v2
-Web app for fetching and displaying Nasa's Flickr images.
+Improving a web app for fetching and displaying Nasa's Flickr images.